by J. Clifford and A. Kozil* (9/17)

 Nut Butters: Peanut butter is the most popular but other nuts and seeds make healthful butters: sunflower, almond, hazelnut and soy.

 A vegetarian diet can be a healthy way to eat.
-The key is to consume a variety of foods and the right amount of foods to meet your energy and nutrient needs.
+The key is to consume a variety of foods in the right amounts to meet your energy and nutrient needs.
 For vegetarians, it is important to:

 - Be conscious of protein-rich foods.
 Your protein can easily be met by eating a variety of plant foods, such as beans, peas, soy products, nuts, and seeds.